VsVim/VsVim/Documentation/CSharp scripting.md

 ===

 VsVim 2.7.0 adds the feature to run C# scripts.
-This feature is supported in Visual Studio 2019 and later.
+This feature is supported in Visual Studio 2019 and later as well as Visual Studio for Mac.

 ## Execution method

-Create the `VsVimScripts` folder in the user profile folder.
+Create the `vsvimscripts` folder in the user profile folder.
 Place the script file directly under it.
 The extension of the script file is `csx`.